eroija/Webstack---Portfolio-Project/README.md

 Description: A detailed description of what you’ve changed and why, including any relevant links or issues.

 Respond to Feedback: Be ready to engage in discussions and make additional changes based on feedback from the project maintainers.

+License
+The Family Network App is licensed under the MIT License.
+This license permits personal, academic, and commercial use, modification, and distribution of the software, provided that the original authors are credited.

+For the full license text, please refer to the MIT License.

+This clear and concise description ensures that anyone using or contributing to your project knows their rights and obligations.